 Burrell has been honored with the Denver Mayor’s Award for Excellence in Arts and Culture and the Martin Luther King Jr. Humanitarian Award.
 Congresswoman Diana DeGette led a tribute to him on the floor of the U.S. House of Representatives, referring to him as “a titan of the classical and jazz bass.”
 But perhaps his most meaningful honor came on his 99th birthday, when the Colorado Symphony honored him with a rendition of the piece that started it all: Tchaikovsky’s fourth symphony.
 “I could not believe it,” Burrell told CPR in 2020.
 “I think it was the first time in my life I really shed a tear because it was so beautiful.”

-Charles Burrell was inducted into the Colorado Music Hall Of Fame, with Jazz Masters class of 2017.
+Charles Burrell was inducted into the Colorado Music Hall of Fame Jazz Masters & Beyond class of 2017